quantaosun/DoubleG/README.md

 Architecture Overview:
 In this Double G workflow, there are three key components: CharmmGui, Gromacs, and GPU.

-CharmmGui: This graphical user interface plays a crucial role in preparing the necessary inputs for the calculations.
+**CharmmGui**: This graphical user interface plays a crucial role in preparing the necessary inputs for the calculations.
 Compared to command-line based methods, CharmmGui offers a user-friendly interface, making it easier to learn and utilize effectively.

-Gromacs: One of the most widely used open-source molecular simulation packages, Gromacs, forms the core of the free energy calculations.
+**Gromacs**: One of the most widely used open-source molecular simulation packages, Gromacs, forms the core of the free energy calculations.
 It provides robust and reliable algorithms for performing these calculations efficiently.

-GPU Utilization: To enhance computational efficiency and save time, the workflow takes advantage of GPU computing.
+**GPU** Utilization: To enhance computational efficiency and save time, the workflow takes advantage of GPU computing.
 By leveraging the power of GPUs, the calculations can be accelerated, leading to faster results.

 By combining the strengths of CharmmGui, Gromacs, and GPU computing, this workflow aims to provide an accessible and efficient solution for absolute binding free energy calculations.